EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

   User->>Service Provider: Service Access
-  Service Provider->>Signing Service: Request Signing of Document Signing Service->>User: PID Presentation Request via OID4VP EUDI Wallet->>Signing Service: PID Presentation
+  Service Provider->>Signing Service: Request Signing of Document Signing Service->>User: PID, QESAC Presentation Request via OID4VP EUDI Wallet->>Signing Service: PID, QESAC Presentation
 ```

 In the first part of the signing procedure, the **User** accesses (through their browser) the **Service Provider** to request a document to be signed.

-### 4.1.1: Service Access by User:
+### 4.2.1: Service Access by User:

 Initially, the User accesses the Service Provider through their browser.
 Upon arrival, the user should be presented with an Authentication screen, requesting presentation of their PID.

-### 4.1.2: User Authentication
+### 4.2.2: User Authentication

-The Service Provider should (unless previously authenticated) require the user is authenticated.
-Authentication of the user happens through a presentation of their PID.
+The Signing Service should require the user is authenticated.
+Authentication of the user happens through a presentation of their PID and their QESAC.

-Requested data should include, at a minimum, the [mandatory attributes](https://eu-digital-identity-wallet.github.io/eudi-doc-architecture-and-reference-framework/1.4.0/annexes/annex-3/annex-3.01-pid-rulebook/#23-pid-attributes) of the user's PID to be presented (`family_name`, `given_name`, `birth_date`, `age_over_18`, `issuance_date`, `expiry_date`).

-Checks should be performed in order to make sure the presented document is valid and current (out of scope).
+The Signing Service should, at minimum, make the following verifications during authentication:

+- The VPs of the QESAC, PID are valid.
+- The `token` inside the QESAC is valid and not recalled.
+- The PID attributes presented match the attributes presented during the issuance of the QESAC.
+- If a `credential_id` is included in the QESAC, the credential with the specified ID exists.

-## 4.2 Phase 2: Certificate Listing and Selection
+## 4.3 Phase 3: Certificate Listing and Selection (Optional)

-**The presented claims from the User's PID** are then used for the **determination and selection** of the User's Signing Certificate (`Credential`) from the Remote QES Service:
+The User's Signing Certificates (`Credentials`) from the Remote QES Service are listed:

 **credentials/list**